 On behalf of the applicant, GL Homes, UDS, and JMorton respectfully request approval of this amendment.
-The project managers at GL Homes are Kevin Ratterree and Gladys at (954) Digirolamo be reached 753-1730 who can or via email at kevin.ratterree@glhomes.com and gladys.digirolamo@glhomes.com.
+The project managers at GL Homes are Kevin Ratterree and Gladys Digirolamo who can be reached at (954) 753-1730 or via email at kevin.ratterree@glhomes.com and gladys.digirolamo@glhomes.com.
 At Urban Design Studio, project managers are Collene Walter and Sandra Megrue who can be reached at (561) 366-1100 or via email at cwalter@udsflorida.com and smegrue@udsflorida.com.
-At JMorton Planning & Landscape Architecture, project managers are Jennifer Morton and Lauren McClellan who can be reached at (561) 500-5060 or via e-mail at jmorton@jmortonla.com and Imcclellan@jmortonla.com.
+At JMorton Planning & Landscape Architecture, project managers are Jennifer Morton and Lauren McClellan who can be reached at (561) 500-5060 or via e-mail at imorton@jmortonla.com and Imcclellan@jmortonla.com.
 Please contact the agent with any questions or for additional information in support of the requested applications.